37 Christmas Gifts 11 Year Old Boys Genuinely Want

 Nautica Boys' Fleece Zip Hoodie

-Why we like it: The hoodie that survives fourth grade
+Why I like it: The hoodie that survives fourth grade

 His Nautica hoodie hangs on the same kitchen chair every afternoon, pocket corners stained with marker caps and granola bar crumbs.
 The fleece still feels soft after countless wash cycles; even the logo survived his skateboard phase intact.